Hybrid Captive – Building Capabilities Beyond GCCs

 - In building capabilities, one often needs to ramp up talent or skills in an area that they may not need at the same scale later.
 The partner can provide the flexibility to manage the variability in the skills needed and help smooth over some of the ramp-up and ramp-down friction.

-IBM, for example, has been supporting a GCC in Bangalore through contingent talent for their transformational program.
+IBM, for example, has been supporting a Global Capability Center (GCC) in Bangalore through contingent talent for their transformational program.
 Due to the pandemic, the program was fast-tracked and needed an asset or a platform that would deliver value at speed and at scale.
 IBM, as the technology partner, positioned an Intelligent Workflow platform through which a proof of value was delivered and helped the GCC to build a scalable differentiated value solution to the enterprise.

 The many benefits of a Hybrid Captive